 by Dr. Will Cole

 Matcha is a green powder made from a specific kind of green tea leaf.
 Green tea, black tea, and white tea all come from the same plant, called Camellia sinensis.
-The difference between green, black, and white tea is how it is grown and prepared.
+The difference between green, black, and white tea is how that plant is grown and prepared.
 Unlike many other green teas, plants used for matcha are first covered and grown in the shade for 20 weeks before they are harvested.
 Living that cabana life boosts matcha’s chlorophyll levels, which is what gives matcha powder its vibrant green hue.

 Besides its intricate preparation, what will matcha actually do for my health?